latur-h/OmniPoss/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Important**: This project includes NetFilterSDK components (nfapi.dll, nfdriver.sys, Redirector.bin) which are proprietary and subject to their own license terms.
+**Important**: This project includes NetFilterSDK components (nfapi.dll, nfdriver.sys, nfregdrv.exe) which are proprietary and subject to their own license terms.
 The MIT License applies only to the OmniPoss project's own source code, not to NetFilterSDK components.
 See the [LICENSE](LICENSE) file for complete details and NetFilterSDK licensing information.

 ## 🙏 Acknowledgments